browserengineering/book/src/lab11-tests.md

 Destination-in compositing ignores the source color except for its alpha channel, and multiplies the color of the backdrop by that alpha.

-This means that compositing any opaque color on top of a backdrop yields the backdrop.
+This means that compositing any opaque color on top of a backdrop with destination-in compositing yields the backdrop.

     >>> examples11.composite(blue_opaque, red_opaque, "destination-in")
     Color4f(1, 0, 0, 1)

-But transparent multiplies.
+But transparency multiplies.

     >>> examples11.composite(blue_semitransparent, red_opaque, "destination-in")
     Color4f(0.5, 0, 0, 0.5)